Human Performance Lab

 How We Started

-He joined St. Cloud State University in 1969 to develop and strengthen the sport science classes in the Health, Recreation and Physical Education Department.
-During his time at St. Cloud State he:
+He joined St. Cloud State University in 1969 to develop and strengthen sport science courses within the Health, Recreation, and Physical Education Department.
+During his time at St. Cloud State University, he:

-• Developed high quality undergraduate courses in anatomy, kinesiology, physiology and exercise physiology and was known as a master teacher.
-His exercise physiology course was a favorite among students from many departments.
+- Developed high-quality undergraduate courses in anatomy, kinesiology, physiology, and exercise physiology.
+He was known as a master teacher, and his exercise physiology course was a favorite among students from many departments.

-• He and several St. Cloud physicians launched a 10-year study on the benefits of physical activity on cardiovascular health with 160 community members.
+- Collaborated with several St. Cloud physicians on a 10-year study examining the benefits of physical activity on cardiovascular health, involving 160 community members.

-• His developed an Adult Fitness Program that is vibrant today and remains an community and student asset.
-His aim was to help people develop healthier lifestyles.
+- Created an Adult Fitness Program that continues to thrive today.
+It remains a valuable resource for both the community and students.
+His goal was to help people develop healthier lifestyles.

-• He started an Exercise Science graduate program in the late 1970s as a “special studies” master's degree.
-In 1993 it became an Exercise Science degree with emphases in biomechanics and exercise physiology.
+- Launched an Exercise Science graduate program in the late 1970s as a "special studies" master's degree.
+In 1993, it became a formal Exercise Science degree with emphases in biomechanics and exercise physiology.

-• Kelly was joined by faculty members Glenn Street, a biomechanist and Dave Bacharach, an exercise physiologist and John Seifert, also an exercise physiologist.
+- Was joined by faculty members Glenn Street, a biomechanist; Dave Bacharach, an exercise physiologist; and John Seifert, also an exercise physiologist.

-• In 1980, he oversaw the move of the lab from a small room in Halenbeck Hall to a new 2,600 square foot lab in Halenbeck.
-It is the same facility that is in use today.
+- In 1980, oversaw the relocation of the lab from a small room in Halenbeck Hall to a new 2,600-square-foot facility in the same building.
+This is the same lab space still in use today.